-Gilliland supported the revolutionaries, and was involved in patriotic services including but not limited to the creation of a minute men company and signing a “Declaration of Principles” at Crown Point, but despite this he was mistrusted by some due to unfounded allegations (Smith, H.P.of Some of Its Prominent Men and Pioneers.
+Gilliland supported the revolutionaries, and was involved in patriotic services including but not limited to the creation of a minute men company and signing a “Declaration of Principles” at Crown Point, but despite this he was mistrusted by some due to unfounded allegations (Smith, H.P.
+History of Essex County: with Illustrations and Biographical Sketches of Some of Its Prominent Men and Pioneers.
 Syracuse, NY: D. Mason & Co., Publishers, 1885.
 132-133).

 Ethan Allen and Benedict Arnold were the military leaders in charge of American forces in the area.
 Gilliland got involved in disagreements between the two leaders and complained of Arnold’s undisciplined troops, and hence became Arnold’s enemy (Essex: The Architectural Heritage.
 6).

 Arnold cast doubts on Gilliland’s loyalty to the revolutionaries who saw the settlement as too near Canada (still a British territory) for the American militia’s comfort.
 The militia plundered as they moved–undisciplined, suspicious, and hungry.

 “According to tradition, not a structure was left standing between the Boquet River and Split Rock.”
 (Essex: The Architectural Heritage.
 6)